Vehicle: all vehicles equipped with exhaust gas recirculation system

 On systems provided with an electro-pneumatic pressure transducer (EPW), the EGR valve is infinitely adjustable.

+The vacuum is taken from the intake manifold or generated by a vacuum pump.
 Electric or electromotive EGR valves are actuated direct by the control unit and no longer need any vacuum or solenoid valve.

 EGR valves on diesel vehicles have large opening cross-sections because of their high return rates.